Controlling a Jura coffee machine with ESPHome using the service port

 Making any Jura coffee machine smart

-The exact commands for Jura coffee machines vary by model.
-There is a chance that the provided code could work with yours, even if it isn't an Impressa J6.
-But more likely than not it won’t.
-If you are technically inclined, the creator has provided a Python script which can be used to generate commands for other machines.
+The commands for Jura coffee machines may vary between models.
+The code given might work with your machine, even if it isn't an Impressa J6, but it is unlikely to be successful.
+If you are familiar with programming, the creator of the code has provided a Python script that can be used to generate commands for other machines.